itselira/library-management/README.md

 The goal is to keep things lightweight and easy to understand while demonstrating how a basic library system could work.

+Disclaimer: This project is done with the help of [Coddy.tech](https://www.coddy.tech) .
+All the rights goes to them for helping me with the code

 ---

 ##  Features